-Module 6 of 12 · Async + Virtual · 15 min + tool
+Module 6 of 12 · Async + Virtual

 Communication Planning

-What you’ll be able to do
+What you will be able to do

 Tools & resources

-Tools & resources you’ll use
+Tools & resources you will use

-• Communication Plan Template
+• Communication Planner

 Listed items are the governance and operational tools tied to this section.
 Items marked “Participant generated” are built during the work.